AlexandruDodita/WriterStudio/documentation_guide.md

         - **createElement()** - Creates DOM elements with comprehensive options and configuration.
         - **animate()** - Handles CSS-based animations with Promise support and fallback timers.
         - **show(), hide(), toggle()** - Element visibility management with smooth transitions.
+        - **showLoading(targetElement, message)** - Displays a loading overlay with a spinner and message on the target element (defaults to document.body).
+        - **hideLoading(targetElement)** - Removes the loading overlay from the target element.
         - **waitForElement()** - Asynchronous element detection using MutationObserver.
         - **copyToClipboard()** - Modern clipboard API with legacy fallback support.
         - **formatFileSize(), formatDate()** - Utility functions for data formatting and display.